Skip to Content

 The results mean, basically, that a full century's worth of policymakers putting a massive thumb on the scale in favor of car dominance somehow hasn't totally erased Americans' appetite for other ways of getting around — and if the scales were leveled, there's no telling how different our country might look today.

-Initially inspired by the popularity of the nearby Culdesac subdivision — a car-free oasis in an otherwise deeply car-dependent corner of metro Phoenix — Corcoran says she and her fellow researchers eventually expanded their study to include the car-free-curious in all kinds of U.S. contexts, and to better understand the reasons why people are (or aren't) curious about ditching their automobiles.
+Initially inspired by the popularity of the nearby Culdesac subdivision — a car-free oasis in an otherwise deeply car-dependent corner of metro Phoenix — Corcoran says she and her fellow researchers eventually expanded their study to include the car-free-curious in all kinds of U.S. contexts, and to better understand the reasons why people are (or aren't) interested in ditching their automobiles.

-To her surprise, the study found that people across all demographics were interested in auto-independence — not just the people who already live in transit-rich places, or who can't afford the crushing costs of maintaining a personal vehicle.
+To her surprise, the study found that people across all demographics were intrigued by the idea of auto-independence — not just people who already live in transit-rich places, or who can't afford the crushing costs of maintaining a personal vehicle.

 "When you look at people who are living without a car now in the U.S., they often follow a certain archetype," Corcoran adds.
 "They're often lower-income, living in denser urban regions, things like that.
 But interest [in living car-free] really exists across income levels; it's across education level, genders.
 Even suburban and urban respondents are interested."